-If your property is located in a flood-prone area (a "Special Flood Hazard Area"), your lender will likely require you to have flood insurance.
-Even if you live in a minimal or moderate flood hazard area, you may still want to buy flood insurance.
+If your property is in an area with a high risk of flooding (a "Special Flood Hazard Area"), you'll likely need flood insurance to get a loan.
+Even if you live in an area less likely to flood, you may still want to buy flood insurance.

 Flood insurance is widely available through the National Flood Insurance Program (NFIP).